25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance: 3.4 miles / 5.5 km

-That said, Little Baldy is one of the most beautiful and 'relatively easy' overlooks to hike to, making it a great all-around adventure at both sunrise and sunset.
+That said, the summit of Little Baldy is one of the most beautiful and 'relatively easy' overlooks to hike to, which is why it is one of my favorite adventures to hike for both sunrise and sunset!

 This photo was taken at sunrise.